 -Jeff Herrera ('20)

-Watch "The Cleaners," made by award-winning documentary filmmaker Lisa Molomot and her undergraduate law film class.
-This 20-minute documentary tells the story of Workers' Rights Clinic students and supervisors working together to achieve justice for low-wage immigrant workers in Tucson.
+Watch a preview from Arizona Public Media of "The Cleaners," made by award-winning documentary filmmaker Lisa Molomot and her undergraduate law film class.
+The documentary tells the story of Workers' Rights Clinic students and supervisors working together to achieve justice for low-wage immigrant workers in Tucson.

 Shefali Milczarek-Desai (@Shefalimdesai) is assistant clinical professor of law, director of the Workers’ Rights Clinic and co-chair of the Bacon Immigration Law and Policy Program.
 She has created and teaches online immigration courses in the undergraduate law, master’s in legal studies, and foreign diplomat training programs.
 Her clinic students have worked on cases resulting in published decisions at the Ninth Circuit Court of Appeals and the Arizona District Court upholding immigrant and workers’ rights.
 Milczarek-Desai researches and writes at the intersections of feminist and critical race jurisprudence, sanctuary cities and universal representation, and immigration and employment law.
 Her work has appeared in the Columbia Human Rights Law Review and the UCLA Women’s Law Journal among others.
 Milczarek-Desai's favorite pastimes include hiking and reading to her sons.